Platform9-Community/helm/nginx/README.md

 ```

 The Service p9-react-app within Kubernetes namespace p9-react-app is now exposed outside via hostname pf9app.platform9.horse.
-A DNS entry for this hostname with the ingress controller loadbalancer IP address with get you to the app in the browser.
+A DNS entry for this hostname with the ingress controller loadbalancer IP address will get you to the app in the browser.
 Modify the Manifest to set the hostname of your choice before deploying the app manifest on the cluster.

 ![add-cred-dhub](https://github.com/KoolKubernetes/ingress/blob/master/nginx/images/app-ingress.png)

 Ingress controller should be running on a node which has enough resources.
 It can be further configured to add authentication, TLS termination so on and so forth.
+A wild card DNS hostname is used for resolving all the host urls for different microservices that are exposed via ingress controller.